ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Persistent Storage

-It would be nice to store the players fastest time so that it is displayed to them everytime they join the game.
+It would be nice to store the players fastest time so that it is displayed to them every time they join the game.
 We will update both race manager scripts.
 Here is an overview of what will be covered.

 - Enable player storage
 - **Race_Manager_Server**